salonirk11/IMDb-Sentiment-Analysis/README.md

 # IMDb-Sentiment-Analysis
 Analyse sentiments on a scale of 1-5 from the IMDb reviews dataset.
-The code being written in keras.
+The code is written in keras.

 ### Libraries used:
 - Numpy